appgardenstudios/hyaline/www/content/documentation/explanation/check.md

 The comment on the pull request contains the following:

-- The Git SHA of the commit that was compared
+- The Git SHA of the commit that was compared.
-- A list of recommendations where each one has:
+- A list of recommendations, where each one has:
-  - A checkbox used to indicate that the recommendation for the document/section has been addressed
+  - A checkbox used to indicate that the recommendation for the document/section has been addressed.
-  - The name of the document (and section if applicable)
+  - The name of the document (and section if applicable).
-  - The documentation source name
+  - The system and documentation source name.
-  - The list of reasons the documentation should be updated
+  - The list of reasons the documentation should be updated.
+If a reason is outdated, it is crossed out and marked as "(Outdated)".
+- A list of outdated recommendations when there are recommendations that only have outdated reasons.

 </div>